 Roger Clark Miller grew up in Ann Arbor, Michigan.
 He is the son of an icthyologist whose specialty was researching fish that live in isolated springs in the desert and comparing them to their fossil ancestors.
 Until he was 18, Miller spent part of every summer in the western U.S. deserts on these scientific expeditions.
 This has had a strong effect on his artistic outlook where the themes of nature, extremes, self-reliance, and a deep sense of time recur in his work.
 He started piano lessons at age 6, studied French Horn in middle school and picked up guitar at age 13.

 In 1969 Miller grasped both improvisation and composition in his founding psychedelic rock band Sproton Layer, formed with his brothers Benjamin and Laurence, and in piano and writing for small chamber ensembles.
+Miller’s first book, the entire score for Sproton Layer’s album “With Magnetic Fields Disrupted”, was published in 1972 on a Wenner-Gren Anthropological Foundation Grant and was installed in the Library of Congress that year.

 After becoming disillusioned with rock music in the mid-’70’s, Miller attended music school as a composition major.
 A formal introduction to surrealism and music theory still left him wandering, though better prepared for action.